Formal category theory in augmented virtual double categories: Left Kan extension

+\begin{definition} An augmented virtual double category $\K$ is said to have \emph{restrictions on the left (resp.\ right)} if it has all unary restrictions of the form $K(f, \id)$ (resp.\ $K(\id, g)$).
+We call $\K$ a \emph{unital virtual double category} if it has all horizontal units (see \augsecref{10}).
+An \emph{augmented virtual equipment} is an augmented virtual double category that has all unary restrictions $K(f, g)$.
+A \emph{unital virtual equipment} is an unital virtual double category that has all restrictions $\ul K(f, g)$. \end{definition}

+\begin{definition} Let $\map fAC$ be a vertical morphism in an augmented virtual double category.
+The nullary restriction $\hmap{C(f, \id)}AC$ is called the \emph{companion} of $f$ and denoted $f_*$.
+Likewise $\hmap{C(\id, f)}CA$ is called the \emph{conjoint} of $f$ and denoted $f^*$. \end{definition} Factorising the identity cell $\cell{\id_f}{(A)}{(C)}$ through the cartesian cell defining the companion $f_*$ we obtain a cocartesian cell, in the sense of \augdefref{7.1} (see also \defref{cocartesian path} below), as described by the following lemma which combines \augthreelemref{5.4}{5.9}{7.6} and \augcororef{8.3}.
+The identities below are called the \emph{companion identities}.
+A horizontal dual result similarly applies to the conjoint $f^*$. \begin{lemma} Consider the factorisation of a vertical identity cell on the left below.
+The following conditions are equivalent: \textup{(a)} $\psi$ is cartesian; \textup{(b)} the identity on the right below holds; \textup{(c)} $\phi$ is weakly cocartesian; \textup{(d)} $\phi$ is cocartesian (\augdefref{7.1} or \defref{cocartesian path}).
+In that case $J$ is the companion of $f$.

+If $f = \id_A$ then each of the previous conditions is further equivalent to each of the following ones: \textup{(e)} $\psi$ is weakly cocartesian; \textup{(f)} $\psi$ is cocartesian; \textup{(g)} $\phi$ is cartesian.
+In that case $J$ is the horizontal unit of $A$. \end{lemma}

-In \exref{enriched left Kan extension} we used the following result, which is an immediate consequence of \propref{left Kan extensions preserved by restriction} below.
-Recall that an object $A$ is called unital whenever its horizontal unit $\hmap{I_A}AA$ exists; see \augsecref 4. \begin{corollary} In an augmented virtual double category that has restrictions on the right (\augdefref{4.10}) consider a cell $\eta$ as in the composite below, with $n \geq 1$ and where the object $A_n$ is unital.
+The following is an immediate consequence of \propref{left Kan extensions preserved by restriction} below. \begin{corollary} In an augmented virtual double category that has restrictions on the right consider a cell $\eta$ as in the composite below, with $n \geq 1$ and where the object $A_n$ is unital.
 It is left Kan precisely if, for each vertical morphism $\map fB{A_n}$, the composite is left Kan.

 \end{corollary} \begin{proof} For the `if'-part take $f = \id_{A_n}$ and use that $J_n(\id, \id) \iso J_n$.
-For the converse remember that $A_n$ being unital ensures that all conjoints \mbox{$\hmap{f^* \dfn A_n(\id, f)}{A_n}B$} exist, by \augcororef{4.16}, and apply \propref{left Kan extensions preserved by restriction} below. \end{proof}
+For the converse remember that $A_n$ being unital ensures that all conjoints \mbox{$\hmap{f^*}{A_n}B$} exist, by \augcororef{4.16}, and apply \propref{left Kan extensions preserved by restriction} below. \end{proof}